Fiona was supported in curating a personal playlist for her father, who had lived with dementia.

-Last week, he took the player over to my parents and this is part of the message we received:
+After my brother took the player over to our parent’s house for the first time, this was part of the message we received:

 Mum said it was quite an emotional experience for her seeing Dad so normal.
 It’s amazing what a powerful trigger this has turned out to be.
 I know music is often cited as something that can really get through to dementia sufferers, but I’ll admit I’m very surprised at how well it worked given that Dad has never been especially interested.
 It’s given them both a very happy day.”

-I have spoken to my mum since (none of us live nearby) and she said he has listened to it every day and it instantly brightens him up.
-My brother is working on adding more songs – some that mum has requested as her own memories of good times are prompted by it.
-It has been very emotional and so rewarding to find something that brings back a little of our dad and brings home some pleasure amongst all the depression of this terrible disease.
-Makes us all think about starting now on preparing our own playlist and I hope you will be rolling this out across all of the UK soon.’
+I spoke to my mum a little while after (none of us live nearby) and she said Dad had listened to it every day and that it had instantly brightened him up.
+My brother added more songs – some that mum had requested as her own memories of good times were prompted by it.
+It was very emotional and so rewarding to find something that brought back a little of our dad and brought home some pleasure amongst all the depression of this terrible disease.

 I have been working on compiling my own playlist for life and my daughters have introduced me to Spotify.
 I now regularly add songs to the list when I hear an old favourite on the radio.’